General Carpenter (Apprenticeship)

 Description: Students will develop knowledge of materials, tools and all safety-related methods used to carry out procedures in basic carpentry.

 |DRWG1250||Plans, Specifications And Codes

-Description: In this module, the apprentice obtains an understanding of the Ontario Building Code and the basics of blueprint reading and drafting.
+Description: In this course, the apprentice obtains an understanding of the Ontario Building Code and the basics of blueprint reading and drafting.

 |MATH1260||Estimating, Calculations And Layout